Sponsor MessageBecome a KQED sponsor

 What will the weather be like on Saturday for the Chinese New Year parade?

-The parade will happen rain or shine, according to the Chinese New Year parade’s official website.
+The parade will happen rain or shine, according to the Chinese New Year parade’s official website — but luckily, the weather forecast for San Francisco on Saturday promises sunshine, and highs of 78 degrees.

-You can keep an eye out for the weather on the National Weather Service website — but remember, it’s the Bay Area.
-Layers will be helpful.
+You can keep an eye out for the weather on the National Weather Service website, but remember: it’s the Bay Area, and layers are always helpful.

 You can also adorn yourself in lucky colors like red and gold to mark the Lunar New Year.